pguerin3/cwmrc/README.md

 ## CWM configuration file

-The ~/.cwmrc is similar to this:
+The ~/.cwmrc used in the screen shots is similar to this:

 ```
 # these fonts are for the menu
-#fontname "sans-serif:pixelsize=16"
-#fontname "monospace:pixelsize=15"
-#fontname "dejavu sans mono:size=7"
 fontname fixed-13

 vtile 50